seqeralabs/nf-tower-deployment-aws-marketplace/README.md

 * The AWS CLI tool
 * An RDS MySQL instance
 * SMTP Email Service
-* License and pull permissions for Nextflow Tower Enterprise via AWS Marketplace
+* License and access via AWS Marketplace

 Nextflow Tower Enterprise is an application server composed mainly of a Java backend, based on the [Micronaut framework](https://micronaut.io/) and web frontend based on the [Angular](https://angular.io/)